 - NEWS & EVENTS

-PerformTek-powered sensors work for virtually anyone, doing anything, anywhere.
+PerformTek-powered sensors are used in wearables for virtually anyone, doing anything, anywhere

-- Powers popular wearable devices (earbuds, armbands and wristbands) with the ability to accurately meaure numerous biometrics
+- Powers popular wearable devices (earbuds, smart watches, armbands and wristbands) with the ability to accurately measure numerous biometrics

-- Continuously measures heart rate, VO2 and cadence with unmatched, scientifically validated accuracy
+- Continuously measures heart rate, VO2 , calories burned and cadence with unmatched, scientifically validated accuracy

-- Protected by a large portfolio of industry-critical patents
+- Protected by the most-cited portfolio of industry-critical patents in wearable photoplethysmography (PPG)

-Protected by dozens of granted patents and >50 patents pending, Valencell’s PerformTek® sensor technology continuously measures more real-time biometric data than other fitness monitors, with a high degree of accuracy, and does so in a single device.
-Seamless integration of PerformTek® sensor technology within mobile devices makes it ideal for use in fitness training, athletic performance coaching, gaming and many other related applications.
+Protected by dozens of granted patents and >70 patents pending, Valencell’s PerformTek® sensor technology continuously measures more real-time biometric data than other fitness monitors, with a high degree of accuracy, and does so in a single device.
+Seamless integration of PerformTek® sensor technology within wearable devices makes it ideal for use in fitness training, athletic performance coaching, gaming and many other related applications.

-At its core, PerformTek® sensor technology gives consumer wearable devices the ability to continuously and accurately measure weak blood flow signals even during extreme physical activity.
+At its core, PerformTek® sensor technology gives wearable devices the ability to continuously and accurately measure weak blood flow signals even during extreme physical activity.
 PerformTek achieves this with a state-of-the-art, ultra-miniaturized optomechanical sensor module small enough to fit within an audio earbud, smartwatch, or other wearable device.
 The sensor module includes an optical emitter, an optical detector, specialized optomechanics and an accelerometer.

 Extremely Accurate, Extensively validated, Biometric Signal Extraction

 For decades, photoplethysmography (PPG) has been used to measure blood flow changes and translate these changes to pulse rate.
 The problem is that products using PPG have been too large and uncomfortable for consumer use and have not been effective at measuring blood flow during exercise or outdoors.
 This is where the patented PerformTek biometric signal extraction method shines.
 As with the traditional PPG approach, PerformTek sensor technology measures weak blood flow signals by shining light at the skin with an optical emitter and sensing the scattered light with a photodetector.
-The key difference is that the PerformTek signal extraction method takes it a step further, employing motion-tolerant PPG, which actively removes noise signals associated with motion artefacts (such as skin motion and footsteps) and environmental exposure (such as sunlight) from the photodetector signal using a method invented and patented by Valencell's R&D team.
+A key difference is that the PerformTek signal extraction method takes it a step further, employing active signal characterization, which actively removes noise signals associated with motion artifacts (such as skin motion and footsteps) and environmental exposure (such as sunlight) from the photodetector signal using a method invented and patented by Valencell's R&D team.
 The result is a cleaned-up signal that contains more accurate information about blood flow.
 Because blood flow modulates with heart rate and respiration rate, PerformTek-powered algorithms can accurately extract heart rate, RR-interval, respiration rate, and other blood flow parameters from the photodetector signal even during intense exercise.
 Another key difference is that the compact PerformTek optomehanics are designed to effectively guide light to and from the body to enable a higher signal quality in harmony with the PerformTek signal extaction method.

-To gauge user activity level and to generate activity context, the PerformTek earbud sensor module leverages the accelerometer that is built-in to the sensor module.
-The PerformTek signal extraction method applies a proprietary algorithm to the accelerometer signal to measure running and cycling cadence and to estimate speed and distance traveled.
+To gauge user activity level and to generate activity context, the PerformTek earbud sensor module leverages the accelerometer that is built in to the sensor module.
+The PerformTek signal extraction method applies a proprietary algorithm to the accelerometer signal to measure running, cycling and activity cadence and to estimate speed and distance traveled.
 An additional proprietary algorithm estimates VO2 and calories burned by processing both the accelerometer signal and blood flow signal.

 The reason why PerformTek is more accurate and consistent at estimating calories burned when compared with a pedometer is because the algorithm for calories burned leverages both the optical and accelerometer signals, whereas pedometers are limited to the accelerometer signal only.
 For example, you burn most of your calories by your body simply trying to keep you alive, whether you're moving your feet or not.
 Pedometers can only measure footsteps, but since PerformTek-powered products can also measure what's going on inside your body (not just footsteps), PerformTek-powered products are much better at estimating your true calories burned.